-Safety and efficacy of norethindrone acetate and ethinyl estradiol have been established in women of reproductive age.
+Safety and efficacy of Blisovi Fe 1/20 have been established in women of reproductive age.
 Safety and efficacy are expected to be the same for postpubertal adolescents under the age of 16 and for users 16 years and older.
 Use of this product before menarche is not indicated.